seanrobenalt/algorithms/README.md

 *Note: if a run time is the same by big-O and big-omega, then it is also big-Theta*

+**Recursion** - an algorithm designed to solve a problem by solving a smaller instance of the same problem, unless the problem is so small that it can be solved directly.

 ---
 ## Binary Search